karim-elngr/auth-federation/iac/README.md

    ```
 4. Continue with the application deployments as described under `ops/`.

+Terraform modules live under `terraform/` for provisioning additional
+resources such as Zitadel entities.

 Refer to each subdirectory `README.md` for additional options and configuration details.